Presentation Questions and Answers

 Hopefully one or two will pitch in with comments.
 That will leave you time to think about your response, which can complement and expand on the audience inputs.

-Planning Presentation Questions & Answers
+Planning Answers

 Planning?
 Don’t you just wait to see if anyone asks a question?